Type 1 and Type 2

 Type 2 diabetes

 In type 2 diabetes, your body prevents the insulin it does make from working right.
 Your body may make some insulin but not enough.
 Most people with diabetes—about 90% to 95%—have type 2.
 This kind of diabetes usually happens in people who are older, although even younger adults may be diagnosed with it.
-Type 2 diabetes also usually occurs in people who are overweight.
-In fact, about 8 out of 10 people with type 2 diabetes are overweight.
+Type 2 also usually occurs in people who are overweight.
+In fact, nearly 9 out of 10 people with type 2 diabetes are overweight.

 Some women may develop diabetes during pregnancy, which is called gestational diabetes.
 Being diagnosed with gestational diabetes doesn't mean a woman had diabetes before or would continue to have diabetes after giving birth.
 A woman should follow her health care provider's advice closely during pregnancy.